 A Slider allows the user to select a value by moving a handle to a particular position on the widget.
 Sliders are real-time and cause the entire spreadsheet to be continuously recalculated with each new value of the slider as you move it.

-You insert a Slider widget by clicking the Horizontal Slider widget (value increases from left to right) or Vertical Slider widget (value increases from bottom to top) in the widgets tab in the SpreadsheetConverter settings panel.
+You insert a Slider widget by clicking the Horizontal Slider widget (value increases from left to right) or Vertical Slider widget (value increases from bottom to top) in the Widgets tab in the SpreadsheetConverter task pane.